eugene-static/chord-analyzer/README.md

 ***beta-test***

 Package provides method for analyzing chord based on guitar fingering pattern.
-It also includes methods for building chord tab and PNG image.
+It also includes method for building chord tab.

 The guitar fingering pattern consist of the string pattern like "34353X" from highest to lowest string and offset fret number.